bilelmsekni/OpenStack-Folsom-Install-guide/README.rst

 status: Still an ongoing work

-2. Requirements
+1. Requirements
 ====================

-:Node Role: NICs
+:Node Role: NICs.
 :Controller Node: eth0 (157.159.100.232), eth1 (157.159.100.234).
 :Compute Node: eth0 (157.159.100.250), eth1 (157.159.100.252).

-3. Getting ready
+2. Getting Ready
 ===============

-3.1.
+2.1.
 Adding the Offical Folsom repositories
 -----------------

 * Go to the sudo mode and stay in it until the end of this guide::